iboskov/Respo-code/README.md

 RESPO PROJECT STRUCTURE

+RESPO
-RESPO->backend (where all the analytics files are gonna be located and the connection with the database)
+- home/backend (where all the analytics files are gonna be located and the connection with the database)

-    |
-     ->frontend (where all the frontend files are located)
+- home/frontend (where all the frontend files are located)

-    |
-     ->Respo (Initialization folder with settings)
+- Respo (Initialization folder with settings)

 # Setup